aproy/royster_space/site/content/about.md

 ## Professional Interests

-I am Alex Royster and I live in Milwaukee, Wisconsin.
+I am Alex Royster and I live in Denver, Colorado.
 I work at Mytech Partners, a Managed Service Provider.
 I am interested in all things IT and love learning about new technologies.

-I manage servers, network devices and workstations.
+I manage servers, networks, storage, virtualization solutions and cloud platforms.
 I primarily work with Windows Servers managing Group Policy, Exchange, File Services and other domain functions.
 I also support various 3rd party server solutions and applications.
 Most servers I work with are virtualized on VMWare hosts, but I have a handful running on Hyper-V. Increasingly, I am supporting more Office 365 tenants, which has provided ample opportunity to brush up on PowerShell.
 Recently, I completed the Office 365 MCSA certification.

 On the networking side, I administer primarily SonicWall, Cisco and Watchguard firewalls, routers and switches.
 With wireless networking in such high demand, I have become familiar with number of wireless access controllers including cloud managed solutions from Xirrus, Ubiquiti and Meraki and locally administered Cisco controllers.